RodrigoVila/chargeup-ecommerce/README.md

 ```
 As mentioned, Admin app is not working and it won't be included in the building list.

+## Live demo
+Usually the app is running [here](https://chargeupbcn.vercel.app/) and will have it's own domain soon at https://www.chargeupbcn.com

 ## Next steps
 - Tests!!
 Lot's of them.
 My idea is to reach a 50% coverage and then move to 80%
 - Implement the Admin site.